Wahlberg's eagle: Behaviour and ecology

 Wahlberg's eagle mainly hunts birds (including other raptors such as the Gabar goshawk and Barn owl), although it also feeds on reptiles (various lizards and snakes) and a few small mammals (Tree squirrels, Mongooses, Hares).
 It has also been recorded eating various Invertebrates such as termites, grasshoppers and beetles.

 Wahlberg's eagle breeds mainly in southern Africa during the October to February period.
 It builds a stick nest in the fork of a tree or the crown of a palm tree.
 Wahlberg's eagles are monogamous and form long-term pair bonds.
 They are well known for complex and spectacular aerial courtship displays.
 They are very territorial and solitary nesters.
 The nest is often reused by the same pair through multiple years.
 Their breeding season occurs during the wet season of northern South Africa from October to February as food is more readily available.
 The female feeds the chicks with food provided by the male eagle.

 Reductions in reproductive output were observed in the 1990s, which were thought to be related to increased population density in Wahlberg's eagles; breeding success was highly density dependant, and resource availability did not play a part in this phenomenon.

 Taxonomy

-Studies of marker gene sequences (published 2004–2005) found Wahlberg's eagle belonged to a clade containing Hieraaetus pennatus, H. morphnoides, H. ayeresii, and H. (m.) weiskei.
+Studies of marker gene sequences found Wahlberg's eagle belongs to a clade containing Hieraaetus pennatus, H. morphnoides, H. ayeresii, and H. (m.) weiskei.

 Since then, many taxonomic checklists changed from Aquila wahlbergi to Hieraaetus wahlbergi.
-However, the African Bird Club (as of the 2012 checklist) and the Second Southern African Bird Atlas Project (as of 2014) continue to keep Aquila wahlbergi separate from the Hieraaetus species.
+However, the African Bird Club as of 2012 and the Second Southern African Bird Atlas Project as of 2014 continued to keep Aquila wahlbergi separate from the Hieraaetus species.

+A 2024 molecular study included ultra-conserved genetic elements; analysis results support the separation of Hieraaetus from Aquila, with H. wahlbergii in the former, A. spilogaster and A. fasciata in the latter, and H. wahlbergii basal to the four other Hieraaetus.